gracezlive/string-calculator/README.md

 ### Features

-Each version of the string parser has additional features than its predecessor.
+Each version of the string parser has additional features compared to its predecessor.

 | VERSION | FEATURES (ACCUMULATIVE) |
 | ------ | ------ |